blob: 486693214cbdb07d5eb3f744566cfc343accdb34 [file] [edit]

 map<uint32, string> event_codes = 2;

-// values must not exceed 1024.
+// these sizes across all dimensions of a metric must not exceed 1024.

-// above rules are not violated.
+// rules are maintained.

 uint32 max_event_code = 3;